debezium/debezium-connector-vitess/README.md

 ## How Vitess Connector Works

 Each connector instance captures data-changes from a specific keyspace/shard.
-To get the initial (a.k.a. the latest) vgtid position of the keyspace/shard, connectors communicate with the VTCtld.
+To get the initial (a.k.a. the current) vgtid position of the keyspace/shard, connectors communicate with the VTCtld.
 ![ConnectorShardMapping](./documentation/assets/ConnectorShardMapping.png)

 Internally, each connector constantly polls data-changes from VStream gRPC and send them to an in-memory queue.